slatter666/PAT/README.md

 # Daily-practice
-This repository is used to store my daily practicing node
+This repository is used to store PAT practicing node